 It took a collaborative effort by legions of dedicated people whose main goal continues to be improving the learning culture for all the district’s students.
 The district has increased the number of programs it offers its High-Level Learners.
-Some of those programs include: kindergarten and first-grade teachers participating in differentiated training; teachers implementing new strategies such as Book Club and Enrichment activities; and Learning Links, which had more than 300 students participate in grades first through third.
+Some of those programs include: kindergarten and first-grade teachers participating in differentiated training; teachers implementing new strategies such as Book Club and Enrichment activities and Learning Links, which had hundreds of students participate in grades first through third.

-For the last four years (2008 – 2011), Oak Ridge has received the coveted Academic Excellence Award for having at least 90 percent of its students meet or exceed state standards in both reading and math for three consecutive years.
+During the years between 2008 – 2011, Oak Ridge has received the coveted Academic Excellence Award for having at least 90 percent of its students meet or exceed state standards in both reading and math for three consecutive years.
 Schools also need to have at least a 95 percent rate in assessments for students in each subgroup as well an attendance rate of at least 90 percent.
-Glen Oaks has received the award the last three years and Conrady received the award in 2009 and 2010.
+Glen Oaks received the award for three consecutive years and Conrady received the award in 2009 and 2010.

 In 2010, District 117 received the prestigious Lincoln Foundation Award for Performance Excellence for its efforts to adopt and apply continuous improvement principles.

 The status quo is simply not good enough.
-In District 117, it never was.
+In District 117, it never was nor never will be.

 With enrollment growing, officials were aware that challenges remain in educating a population that is becoming increasingly diverse.
 (Within its five schools, 33 different languages and dialects are spoken).
 District administrators and staff are continually seeking new and better ways to educate their students and prepare them for a changing world.

 The goal is to provide students with as many opportunities as possible.
 One way of doing that is to provide enough physical space for students.
 Additions have been built to Glen Oaks and Sorrick schools, and an addition is planned at Oak Ridge that should be done by the start of the 2013-2014 school year.
-The Board of Education agreed to place modular classrooms at Conrady (summer 2012) to ease crowding there.
+Conrady completed an addition in 2017 that included a new office and classrooms.

-Jeannie Stachowiak, who spent eight years in the district as principal at Dorn and, later, as director of curriculum, was selected in 2011 to serve as superintendent beginning in July 2012.
+Dr. Jeannie Stachowiak, who spent eight years as principal at Dorn and, later, as director of curriculum, was selected in 2011 to serve as superintendent beginning in July 2012.
 That was the same year Glen Oaks School won its first National Blue Ribbon Award.
 The Hickory Hills school won its second Blue Ribbon Award in 2019.